 Find a Coach.
 (My Specialty!)

 An effective Songwriting Coach focuses like a laser beam on your unique talents, pushing you to fulfill your vision as a songwriter.
 Coaching provides a valuable source of objectivity about your work… something that’s almost impossible to achieve in a vacuum.
 Committed songwriters who engage me for Song Critiques and One-On-One Coaching usually experience an exponential growth spurt, surpassing their own expectations.
-You can schedule a free 20-minute Song Chat with me here to discuss the possibilities.
-(Age 16 and older please.)
+You can schedule a Free 20-minute Song Chat with me here to discuss the possibilities.

 WANT TO Thrill your listeners